Contact Human Resources

 Three most significant publications

 A copy of the candidate’s three most significant publications must be included in the dossier.
 These can be photocopies and can be chosen by the candidate.
-If the candidate wishes to identify different sets of publications that are most significant in different areas of his/her research, all those publications can be included here.
-However, the candidate should choose a total of only three to discuss in the self-advocacy section.

 (2) The candidate generates a list of reviewers to exclude.
 This list is provided to the Department Review Committee or Department Chair if no Review Committee exists.